Rancidgift57/Remote-Unlock/README.md

 1. Your phone opens a TLS (`wss://`) connection to a small Python listener running on your laptop.
 2. The laptop sends back a **challenge**: a random nonce, a timestamp, and its own signature over both (proving the laptop, not an impostor, issued the challenge).
 3. Your phone asks for Face ID / fingerprint, then signs the nonce with a private key that only exists inside its secure enclave.
 4. The laptop verifies that signature against the phone's public key (exchanged once, during pairing).
-If it's valid, unused, and issued within the last 10 seconds, the laptop signals success over a local Unix socket.
+If it's valid, unused, and issued within the last 10 seconds, the laptop signals success to the login screen.
-5. A small PAM helper — invoked as an *additional* auth step, not a replacement — reads that signal and tells the OS login prompt to proceed.
+5. **On Linux**, a PAM helper reads that signal off a local Unix socket and exits `0`/`1`; PAM either treats this as one more optional check (second-factor mode) or lets a success skip the password prompt entirely (fingerprint-primary mode) — see [step 6](#6-wire-up-pam).
+   **On Windows**, a Credential Provider tile reads the signal off a named pipe and, on success, submits your Windows credential directly to LogonUI — see the [Windows setup guide](#windows-setup-guide) for why this platform only supports fingerprint-primary mode.
 6. A push notification fires either way, so you know about every unlock attempt in real time, successful or not.

 ```